A Strong Duality Principle for Equivalence Couplings and Total Variation

-Next, we comment on the structure of primal solutions.
-First of all, we observe that the objective $\tilde{\P}\mapsto 1-\tilde{\P}(E)$ is affine and the feasible region $\Gamma(\P,\P')$ is convex, so it follows that the solution set of \eqref{eqn:primal} is convex and, by strong duality, non-empty.
-We remark that, while our results give a very wide guarantee of the existence of a primal minimizer, concrete settings of interest may still require further analysis in order to show that there exist primal minimizers with desirable properties.
+Third, we comment on the structure of solutions to \eqref{eqn:primal} and \eqref{eqn:dual}.
+Indeed, for \eqref{eqn:primal}, the objective $\tilde{\P}\mapsto 1-\tilde{\P}(E)$ is affine and the feasible region $\Pi(\P,\P')$ is convex, so it follows that its solution set is convex and, by strong duality, non-empty; in fact, we have an exact characterization of minimizers (Proposition~\ref{prop:opt-cond}), which largely parallels a classical characterization of primal minimizers for \eqref{eqn:simple-duality}.
+For \eqref{eqn:dual}, it is known (Lemma~\ref{lem:dual-max}) that maximizers always exist, even without the assumption of strong duality; however, there does not appear to be a useful characterization of maximizers.
+We also remark that, while our results give a very wide guarantee of the existence of solutions, concrete settings of interest will generally require further analysis in order to show that there exist solutions with desirable properties.